M66B/FairEmail/FAQ.md

 Alternatively: tap on the *App settings* button in the main settings screen of the app and tap on *Battery*.

-As a rule of thumb the battery usage should be below or in any case not be much higher than *Mobile network standby* for one account with a stable network connection.
+As a rule of thumb, the battery usage should be below or in any case not be much higher than *Mobile network standby* for one account with a stable network connection.
-If this isn't the case, please turn on *Auto optimize* in the receive settings.
+If this isn't the case, please turn on *Auto optimize* in the receive settings tab page.
 If this doesn't help, please [ask for support](https://contact.faircode.eu/?product=fairemailsupport).

-It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages database.
+It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages' database.
+Since the app needs to wait for responses of the email server, which requires the processor (CPU) to be active, slower email servers will result in more battery usage.

-If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is setup similarly.
+If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is set up similarly.
-For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.
+For example, comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
 Also, some email servers prematurely terminate idle connections, while [the standard](https://tools.ietf.org/html/rfc2177) says that an idle connection should be kept open for 29 minutes.